SAIKIRANN226/AWS_DevOps_Notes/Ansible/Session-18.md

 - Shellscript will not work for all linux distributions even though 99% commands may be same but you need to write separate scripts for separate distributions, we also have hundreds of linux distributions for example debian,centos,ubuntu,rhel etc.
-- Scalability issues, for example we cannot configure more number of servers incase of big billion days.
+- Scalability issues, shellscript cannot configure more number of servers incase of big billion days.
-- Error handling, we need to do manually like writing functions,validations etc. to handle errors.
+- Error handling, to handle errors we need to write functions,validations explicitly.
 - Readability issues, shellscript syntax is not easy to understand for everyone without learning linux.
 - Shell will only work for linux, not for external systems like aws,azure etc. we need to work manually on external systems by using their particular modules (or) commands (or) syntax.